matthieugomez/regife/README.md

 ### Convergence
-The iteration length can be modified using the option `tolerance` (default to 1e-9) or `maxiteration` (default to 10000).
+The iteration algorithm can be modified using the option `tolerance` (default to 1e-9) or `maxiteration` (default to 10000).

 ### Save factors
-Save the loadings and factors by specifying new variable names using `=`
+Save loadings and/or factors by specifying new variable names using `=`
 ```
 regife sales price, f(loading_state=state factor_year=year, 2)
 ```